 This class takes an applied approach to programming, starting with programming essentials.
 Students will then use this knowledge to solve real world problems with computer applications.

-Learn to Code will teach you to think critically and develop creative, efficient solutions to problems using data and devices.
+Learn to Code will teach high school students to think critically and develop creative, efficient solutions to problems using data and other devices.
 These are highly valued (and lucrative) skills sought out by employers in every career in every location.

 Learn more about Learn to Code:

 3-week Session II: July 20 – August 7, 2020

 Live (Synchronous) Session Times: MTWThF, 1:00pm – 2:30pm EST or MTWThF, 3:00pm – 4:30pm EST

 Class size is dependent on the number of enrolled students and the program capacity.
 Please email Summer College if you would like to know the number of students in this program.

 Students must be of rising high school sophomore, junior, or senior status – or a 2020 high school graduate.
 For full Summer College admission requirements, view the Admissions Overview and Eligibility page.

 - Online ONLY: $2,500